 Where and how to get your document legalised

 First have your document legalised by a notary.
-Then take your document to the Bangladeshi Ministry of Foreign Affairs to have it legalised again.
+Then have your document legalised by the Bangladeshi Ministry of Justice and the Bangladeshi Ministry of Foreign Affairs.

 Assistance from the CDC in The Hague

 The Consular Service Centre (CDC) cannot help you apply for documents or have documents legalised for you.